Penn's Creek massacre: French and Indian War

 One year after the Albany Purchase, the French and Indian War between Great Britain and France began, with each side seeking control of the North American colonies.
-Although the Iroquois refused to take sides for the first four years of the conflict and instructed all of the tribes under their protection to do the same, the Lenape and the Shawnee broke ranks and joined northern tribes the Huron, Ottawa and Ojibwe in forging an alliance with the French.
+Although the Haudenosaunee refused to take sides for the first four years of the conflict and instructed all of the tribes under their protection to do the same, the Lenape and the Shawnee broke ranks and joined northern tribes the Huron, Ottawa and Ojibwe in forging an alliance with the French.

 On July 9, 1755, the French and their Native American allies decisively defeated a combined force of colonial and British soldiers led by General Edward Braddock at the Battle of the Monongahela in Braddock's Field, Pennsylvania, 10 miles east of Pittsburgh.
 Three months later, a French and Native American army of about 1,500 men prepared to march east in order to secure the Susquehanna River as a supply line.
 They sent ahead of them several advance parties of Lenape.
-It was one of these Lenape advance parties which came upon the settlement at Penn's Creek, located on the west branch of the Susquehanna River, in the early morning hours of October 16, 1755.
+It was one of these Lenape advance parties which came upon the settlement at Penn's Creek, located on the main branch of the Susquehanna River, in the early morning hours of October 16, 1755.